 To understand the functionality of bounce notification, we need to understand the email flow first.

-In the flowchart, we can see the journey of an email along the components.
+In the above flowchart, we can see the journey of the email along the components.
 After passing through all the components, there is a handshaking stage.
-The SMTP server of the intended recipient takes a big role here, it helps to recognize the sender’s domain and make a contact with the receiving server.
+The SMTP server of the intended recipient takes a big role here, as it recognizes the sender’s domain and makes a contact with the receiving server.
 The recipient server goes through the message and checks the parameters mentioned above to give a green signal to the mail.
-If any of the parameters are missing, wrong or unknown, the recipient’s server rejects the email.
-Thus, the mail is sent back to the sender’s server and bounce notification is sent to the sender’s inbox.
+If any of the parameters is missing, wrong or unknown, the recipient’s server rejects the email.
+Now the mail is sent back to the sender’s server and the bounce notification is sent to the sender’s inbox.

 How to read the bounce notification emails?

-Bounce messages have specific formats and it is predefined by the mail server.
-Bounce notification can be a MIME multipart report message.
-It comprises three parts –
+Bounce messages have specific formats which are predefined by the email server.
+A bounce notification can be a MIME (multipart report message).
+It has three parts:

 - An explanation in human-readable format.